2 years ago

-There’s another way.
-By building incidental activity into your daily routine, you can clock up those mins without even realising.
+But there’s another way.
+By building incidental activity into your daily routine, you can clock up those mins without even realising it.

 ‘Less frequent bouts of activity, which might more easily fit into a busy lifestyle, offer considerable health benefits even in the obese and those with major risk factors’ Dr I-Min Lee – Prof of medicine at Harvard Medical School.

 Make it the rule that you only make calls when you walk – even around the house.
 You’ll be surprised by how many extra minutes of movement you sneak into your day this way.

 When you need to drive somewhere, try to park away from your destination so you can walk the final mile.
 You can also do this when using public transport.
 Get off a few stops early and slip some steps in.

 have a mini rave!
 Don’t leave the cleaning just for the weekend.
 Break it down into daily tasks.
 Put on your favourite tracks and rave around the house as you clean.

 How many cups of tea or coffee do you make each day?
 Each time you pop the kettle on, sneak in some quick reps – push-ups, squats or even the plank.

 Our CEO loves this one!
 Grab your trolley and backpack, walk to the supermarket, load up your shopping and walk back.
 This sneaks in two types of exercise – aerobic from walking and weight lifting from carrying the extra kilos!

 This is a great way to get your heart rate up and stretch your leg muscles simultaneously.
 Take them two at a time if you feel you need that little bit extra!

 Sitting at your desk all day is one of the worst sedentary habits we have.
 Set a rolling alarm on your work computer to do 2 minutes of squats or push-ups every hour or walk around.
 Challenge yourself to do more each time.